-Starting Out: The tour begins at Spot Coffee in the heart of the Elmwood Village at the corner of Elmwood Avenue and Cleveland Avenue.
+Starting Out: The tour begins in the heart of the Elmwood Village at the corner of Elmwood Avenue and Cleveland Avenue.
 As you set off east on Cleveland you’ll immediately come across the Chemical No. 5 Firehouse.
 This striking edifice has been adapted for use as a residence and is one of the few buildings in Buffalo with Art Nouveau details.
 The station was originally built to accommodate horse-drawn fire-fighting equipment.

 Turn right on Tudor Place, a street of beautiful turn-of-the-century mansions.
 Go left on West Ferry Street, so named for the ferry that once took travelers across the Niagara River to Fort Erie, Ontario on the river’s far shore.

 To your left you’ll notice one of Buffalo’s most impressive apartment buildings, 800 West Ferry.
 Built in 1929 by Darwin R. Martin, 800 West Ferry is a luxury apartment building featuring two-level units, fireplaces, beamed ceilings and large terraces.
 It remains one of Buffalo’s most fashionable addresses to this day.
 Constructed just before the stock market crash of 1929, the building’s unfortunate timing meant financial ruin for its underwriters, including the developer’s father, Darwin D. Martin, the man who brought Frank Lloyd Wright to Buffalo and whose foundering fortunes would soon thereafter force him to abandon the Wright-designed Martin House forever.